 Written premiums include an estimate for pipeline premiums (i.e. premiums written but not reported to the syndicate by the reporting date) relating only to those underlying contracts of insurance where the period of cover has commenced prior to the reporting date.
-The most significant assumption in this estimate is that prior year experience will be consistent with current experience.
+The most significant assumption in this estimate is that current experience will be consistent with prior year experience.